 You’ve spent hours on end churning out beautiful full bloom roses, leaves and filler flowers only for them to be damaged before D-day.
 What a sad experience!
 We know how it feels; a lot of cake decorators feel you too!

-Now from those who have learnt the hard way and don’t want you to go through that heart ache; here are a few tips.
+Here are a few tips from those who have learnt the hard way and don’t want you to go through that heart ache.

 When rolling out your gum paste, you’ll need to use corn starch and vegetable shortening.
 You use vegetable shortening to knead your gum paste so that it would be smooth.
 Corn starch is used to roll out the gum paste.